 - Access the userinfo endpoint

 To understand OpenID Connect in-depth it helps to have a visualization of the Flows.
-In the book OAuth 2.0 the OpenID Connect Flows are described as Sequence Diagrams.
-At the same time you get an example of how the flow might look like when using OpenID Connect for real.
+In the new OpenID Connect Book, the OpenID Connect Flows are described as Sequence Diagrams.